 Students learn to draft illustrations of machine parts, exploded pictorial assemblies, parts catalogs, plant layouts, and elevations.
 The use of color and shading are introduced.
-Pictorial drawings combine elements of both technical and artistic drawing to convey all the information necessary to be used as guides by people involved in manufacturing, maintenance, or sales where a complex part or process would be difficult to visualize when only orthographic views are given.
-Technical illustration is an important communication skill.
+Pictorial drawings combine elements of both technical and artistic drawing to convey all the

-ENDS 2236 Architectural Drafting and 3 credits Design
+ENDS 2236 Architectural Drafting and 3 credit.
+Design